djnolan/portfolio-jekyll/_projects/fixing-the-force.md

  - HTML/CSS
 ---

 Fixing the Force is a database of all police departments that have been investigated by the Department of Justice since 1995.
 There's a lot of information packed into a small space.
-The data is visualized through a map and timeline that allow the user to see variation by location and time.
+The data is visualized through a map and a timeline that allow the user to make comparisons between the investigaton locations or groupings in time.
 A categorized list provides a more detailed way of breaking down the departments, primarily by allegations like use of force and discriminatory policing.
-The user can then select a department for a detailed text description of how the investigation came to be and where it stands today.
+The user can then select a department for a detailed text description of how the investigation started and where it stands today.